sheldon-wall/Course-9-Shiny-App/README.md

 the Shiny application uses those selection to scatterplot the activity and intensity of recorded terrorist activities based on the date range selected.
 If a plot point is clicked then a bar chart is produced to show distribution of intensity based on number of killed, wounded and property damage.

+### 5. plot_ly.PNG

+Imbedding the sample output to be incorporated into the presentation.
+This is due to the fact that Rpreseenter does not display Plot_ly (although it does work correctly in IO slides.